Leaving hospital

 Clothes, keys and money

 You need to make sure that you have clothes to go home in, including shoes and a coat.
-Often visitors can help by bringing in what you need from home.
+You could ask friends, family or a neighbour to bring in what you need from home.

 Check that you have got your front door key and enough money for things like taxi fares.
 If you have any difficulties, talk to the person at the hospital who is overseeing your discharge, so that they can help you to sort things out.

-Before you leave hospital, you might want to ask friends and family to help with things such as:
+Before you leave hospital, you might want to ask friends, family or a neighbour to help get your house ready for you.
+They could help with things such as:

-• getting in basic food supplies, such as bread and milk
+• get in basic food supplies, such as bread and milk

 Your Equipment Newcastle helps you find and buy equipment to improve your daily living in just 3 steps.